rasika2012/Load-Balencing-for-Massive-CCTV-Task/README.md

-# Load-Balencing-for-Massive-CCTV-Task
+# Load-Balancing-for-Massive-CCTV-Task
 Final Year Project - 2019 Department of Computer Engineering, University of Peradeniya

 # Load Balance and Load Management tool form CCTV Network!

-Undergrad project for massive size CCTV Load management.
+Undergrads project for massive size CCTV Load management.
 This project can used to distribute load between multiple servers and GPU Cards.

 # Files